Mentors-Outreach/mentors-outreach/contact.md

       - input_type: textarea
         name: Message
         label: Message
-        default_value: What can we help?
+        default_value: What can we help with?
         options: []
         is_required: true
         type: form_field